How to Make a 72 Hour Kit: Instructions

 Step 5 – Place the necessary items into each milk jug according to the contents list.
 Put the Tang and cocoa servings into small zip-lock bags (1/4 c. per serving).
 If you have extra food left over, stick it in as space permits.
 Tape the milk jug up.
 Tape the contents list to the outside of the jug and record today’s date and the family member who will use that kit.
 VOILA!

-Step 6 – Fill your 2 liter bottles with water and store all of the items in an easily accessible place (your car trunk is the ideal place if you have room).
+Step 6 – Fill your 2 liter bottles with water and store all of the items in an easily accessible place.
 Check out our Step 2: Water page for more information on how to properly store the water.

 Pin to save for later!